 This simple element can lessen the feeling of being enclosed.
 Providing a window adjacent to the door of a refuge chamber allows personnel inside the ability to view the situation outside of the chamber, also enabling visual communications between personnel such as emergency response teams.

 Connection beyond the refuge chamber to control rooms and emergency response teams can dispel feelings of concern and the perception of being entombed.
 Refuge chambers can be equipped with communication devices such as radio, VOIP video phones and cameras.

 Companies must value safety and the protection of their workers.
-Including refuge chamber training in overall safety planning and culture will better prepare personnel to cope during an emergency.
-While we cannot predict how an individual will handle a life-threatening situation it is our responsibility to arm them with the appropriate information and know-how to best deal with the circumstances.
+By including refuge chamber training in the overall safety planning and work culture will better prepare personnel to cope during an emergency.
+While we cannot predict how an individual will handle a life-threatening situation, it is our responsibility to arm them with the appropriate information and know-how to best deal with the circumstances.

 - Margolis, Katherine A., Catherine Y. Kingsley Westerman, and Kathleen M. Kowalski-Trakofler.
 “Underground mine refuge chamber expectations training: program development and evaluation.”
 Safety science 49, no. 3 (2011): 522-530.